HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 ## Config settings:

-Each program has it's own config file that **MUST** be configured appropriately for the system to function properly. **Each bot will generate a config file** (so 3 in total) once it is ran from it's **start point file**.
+Each program has it's own config file that **MUST** be configured appropriately for the system to function properly. **Each bot will generate a config file** (3 in total) once it is ran from it's **start point file**.
 Once the config file is generated, fill in the details where necessary then **restart** the bot and the changes will be taken into account.

 **Server config**